- Q1. I have a great idea but I’m worried that I won’t be able to produce a slick video presentation; should I still enter?

 - Q4.
 Is it possible for my video pitch to be assessed in private during the first round?

 - Sorry, but this is not possible.
 We want to keep everything public so that the rules are the same for everyone.
-However, you can register with the Startuplab and book a mentoring session with our mentors to discuss your idea.
+However, you can register with the Startuplab and book a meeting with one of the organisers of The Big Pitch or a mentoring session with our mentors to discuss your idea.

 - Q5.
 What about Intellectual Property?
 Does the University have any claim on my business idea?